ga4gh/vrs/docs/source/appendices/design_decisions.rst

 Design Decisions
 !!!!!!!!!!!!!!!!

-VR contributors confronted numerous trade-offs in developing this specification.
+VRS contributors confronted numerous trade-offs in developing this specification.
 As these trade-offs may not be apparent to outside readers, this section highlights the most significant ones and the rationale for our design decisions, including: